 - What are the security controls and governance procedures currently deployed to protect these data?

 Next, the organization will need to determine the type of security controls for each data type – technical and procedural – which are necessary to protect each piece of data.
-These controls would ensure that availability, confidentiality, and integrity of data is maintained in line with the business priorities.
+These controls would ensure that the availability, confidentiality, and integrity of data are maintained in line with the business priorities.

 Companies are now leveraging advanced technologies, such as Machine Learning (ML) and Artificial intelligence (AI), to discover sensitive data in structured and unstructured data sets, such as MS Office documents, Log files, and SQL databases.

 As the Medibank case highlights, if there is a proper data mapping strategy in place, an enterprise would be able to cater to its commitments to protect consumers’ data.

 Continuous monitoring is the practice of using different tools and methods to monitor networks and IT systems in real-time automatically, which allows for discovering abnormal behaviors, vulnerabilities, and non-compliance issues early and detecting them before they turn into security issues or risks.

 Continuous monitoring requires covering four areas in the IT environment:

 - Monitoring application software in your IT environment.

 - Infrastructure monitoring requires monitoring all physical devices in your IT environment, such as servers, endpoint devices, networks, and storage.
 Regardless of their existence, local or in the cloud, all physical devices should be monitored regularly to discover any vulnerabilities or performance issues.